arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '201':
           description: |
-            Returned if the request was successful and waitForSync is true.
+            Returned if the request was successful and `waitForSync` is `true`.
           content:
             application/json:
               schema: